-- 118. Some unit title developments may have mixed uses.
+- 122. Some unit title developments may have mixed uses.
 Some units or apartments may be used for accommodation in a dwelling, while others may not be.
-As we noted at [112], one example is an apartment complex with shops on the ground floor.
+As we noted at [115], one example is an apartment complex with shops on the ground floor.
 Another is an apartment complex where apartments are not used as a dwelling but are instead used for other purposes.
-This would have an impact on apportionment where apartments are serviced apartments (ie a commercial dwelling), or where apartments are used principally for short-stay accommodation (ie not used "for the principal purpose of accommodation in a dwelling"). - 119.
-In these cases, the supply of leasehold land would be apportioned to the extent it is exempt and non-exempt.
+This would have an impact on apportionment where apartments are serviced apartments (ie, a commercial dwelling), or where apartments are used principally for short-stay accommodation (ie, not used "for the principal purpose of accommodation in a dwelling"). - 123.
+In these cases, the supply of leasehold land by way of rental should be apportioned by the landowner to the extent it is exempt and non-exempt.
 Public Ruling BR 08/01 explains apportionment of supplies under s 14(1)(ca).
 It confirms the following points: - The focus of the provision is on the actual use of the land. - The words "to the extent" contemplate apportionment in terms of the overall supply.
-This means it is not necessary for the entire piece of land to be used for the principal purpose of accommodation in a dwelling for s 14(1)(ca) to apply in relation to part of the supply. - If a portion of the land is used for the principal purpose of accommodation in a dwelling, s 14(1)(ca) will apply to that extent.
-This means that a piece of land could be used 25% for the principal purpose of accommodation in a dwelling and 75% for non-exempt purposes and s 14(1)(ca) will apply to 25% of the supply.
+This means it is not necessary for the entire piece of land to be used for the principal purpose of accommodation in a dwelling for s 14(1)(ca) to apply in relation to part of the supply.

-23 Tax Information Bulletin Vol 27, No 11 (December 2015): 6.
+&lt;sup>24 Tax Information Bulletin Vol 27, No 11 (December 2015): 6.

-24 Tax Information Bulletin Vol 32, No 7 (August 2020): 85.
+&lt;sup>25 Tax Information Bulletin Vol 32, No 7 (August 2020): 85.

-- 120. While this ruling provides general guidance on apportionment, it does not discuss apportionment or the application of s 14(1)(ca) to a unit title development. - 121.
+- If a portion of the land is used for the principal purpose of accommodation in a dwelling, s 14(1)(ca) will apply to that extent.
+This means that a piece of land could be used 25% for the principal purpose of accommodation in a dwelling and 75% for non-exempt purposes and s 14(1)(ca) will apply to 25% of the supply. - 124.
+While BR 08/01 provides general guidance on apportionment, it does not discuss apportionment and the application of s 14(1)(ca) in the context of a unit title development. - 125.
 For a unit title development, apportionment under s 14(1)(ca) will generally not need to take the common property into account.
 This is because the common property exists to facilitate the uses of the units within the development, so would be used proportionally in the same way as the units.
-Similarly, in residential unit title developments, accessory units and car parks will generally be appurtenances of the principal units and should not significantly affect the apportionment calculation. - 122.
+Similarly, in residential unit title developments, accessory units and car parks will generally be appurtenances of the principal units and should not significantly affect the apportionment calculation. - 126.
 However, where the accessory units and car parks are used disproportionately to the ways in which the principal units are used, this may affect the apportionment calculation.
 This situation could occur in a mixed-use development where all the car parks in the development are used with owner-occupied apartments.
 In this case, it would be necessary to consider both the principal units (owner-occupied apartments and commercial premises) and the car parks to determine the extent to which the land is used for the principal purpose of accommodation in a dwelling.